rschristopher/ischristtrue.com/src/truth.md

  morality,
  meaning,
  and even beauty.
+E.g., even the leaf turning to face the sun; the functionality is obvious, the leaf is absorbing as much sunlight as possible.
+But what is the meaning and morality of a leaf turning to face the sun?
+The meaning is to use the sun's energy to convert water into energy for the tree.
+The morality is that the tree is good when it does this, it flourishes with sun, and dies otherwise.
 And most fascinating, if you perceive one aspect of a truth claim, such as a moral intuition, you can from that infer the other attributes -- including the meaning of life.

-If you cannot understand the meaning of even the most basic of things, such as a chair or a cup, then how could you possibly hope to understand the meaning of your life?
+If you cannot understand the meaning of even the most basic of things, such as a leaf on a tree, then how could you possibly hope to understand the meaning of your own life?
 Let alone the meaning of
  the suffering and death
  of life?